aa0051320/Pages/_Diablo_IV/Perfect Aspect.md

 - +1 'Ball Lightning orbits around you and deals x [15 - 25%] increased damage.
 - +1 'Core or Mastery Skills cast at or above 100 Mana gain a [20.0 - 40.0%] increased Critical Strike Chance.
 - +1 'Critical Strikes with Core Skills increase your Attack Speed by [15 - 25%] for 5 seconds.
+- +1 'While both bonuses from Esu's Ferocity Key Passive are active, your Attack Speed is increased by [40 - 50%].
 - +1 'You deal x [21 - 30%] increased damage to Vulnerable enemies while you have a Barrier.
 - +1 Frozen Orb stays in place after reaching its destination and explodes 2 additional times for [30 - 40%] of its damage.
 - +1 Ice Shards pierce [3 - 4] times, dealing [25 - 20%] less damage per subsequent enemy hit.